SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Pinkie poured in her last two ingredients, one teaspoon of vanilla extract and one teaspoon of almond extract, after which she started mixing them in.

-As Pinkie mixed she looked over at the stove, realizing she forgot to turn the oven back on to preheat.
+As Pinkie mixed, she looked over at the stove, realizing she forgot to turn the oven back on to preheat.

 *It's probably still hot from the first cake.*

-"Can you turn the oven to one hundred and seventy five degrees Fahrenheit," Pinkie asked.
+"Can you turn the oven to one hundred and seventy-five degrees Fahrenheit," Pinkie asked.
 "I forgot to turn it back on to preheat."

 Rainbow did as asked, figuring out how the stove works.
 "Done."